How to wet wrap your child with eczema

 A Guide to Wet Wrapping Therapy for Eczema

-Wet-wrapping your child at night cuts the speed at which the skin dries out by keeping a layer of moisture next to the body.
-The layer of wet clothing locks the moisture in, giving emollients time to completely saturate and penetrate the skin.
-In addition, as the water evaporates from the wet layer, it provides a cooling sensation for the skin, which can relieve the eczema itch.
+Wrapping your child with damp bandages at night cuts the speed at which the skin dries out by keeping a layer of moisture next to the body.
+The layer of wet fabric locks the moisture in, giving emollients time to completely saturate and penetrate the skin.
+And, as the water evaporates from the wet layer, it provides a cooling sensation for the skin, which can relieve the eczema itch.
 It's ideal for moderate to severe eczema and results can be significant.

-- Run a lukewarm bath and add some Sea-Med natural seaweed powder.
+- Run a lukewarm bath and ideally add some Sea-Med natural seaweed powder.

 - Encourage your child to stay in the seaweed bath for as long as possible, at least 10 minutes.

 - Use a soap substitute such as Aqueous cream or Aquamol.
 Avoid bubble baths or gels and soaps other than Sea-Med soap.